The River Forecast Centre has issued a High Streamflow Advisory for the following regions:

 The public is advised to:

-Assistance is available for Members both on- and off-reserve who have been affected by these extreme weather events (flooding, landslides, or power outage.)
+Assistance is available for Members both on- and off-reserve who have been affected by extreme weather events (flooding, landslides, or power outage.)

 Please contact David Harrison, Manager, Emergency Planning & Response: